dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

    you need, and use that in your data migration.
 This is helpful if you prefer the Ecto API for querying.

+For resiliency, we need to ensure that we handle errors without losing our progress.
+You don't want to migrate the same data twice!
+Most data migrations I have run ultimately finds _some_ record wasn't what I expected it to be, causing the data migration to fail.
+When the data migration stops, that means I have to write a little bit more code to handle that scenario, and re-run the migration.
+Every time the data migration is re-ran, it should pick up where it left off.

 Finally, to manage these data migrations separately, see section [Create Release Module](#create-release-module).
 Put simply: